ahana-pediatrics/hipaa-policies/source/sections/22-key_definitions.md

 - _Disaster Recovery_: The ability to recover a system and data after being made unavailable.

-- _Disaster Recovery Service_: A disaster recovery service for disaster recovery in the case of system unavailability.
-This includes both the technical and the non-technical (process) required to effectively stand up an application after an outage.
-Offered with all Ahana Add-ons and as an option for PaaS Customers.

 - _Disclosure_: Disclosure means the release, transfer, provision of, access to, or divulging in any other manner of information outside the entity holding the information.

-- _Customers_: Contractually bound users of Ahana Platform.
+- _Users_: Contractually bound users of Ahana Platform.

 - _Electronic Protected Health Information (ePHI)_: Any individually identifiable health information protected by HIPAA that is transmitted by, processed in some way, or stored in electronic media.

 - _Environment_: The overall technical environment, including all servers, network devices, and applications.

-- _Event_: An event is defined as an occurrence that does not constitute a serious adverse effect on Ahana, its operations, or its Customers, though it may be less than optimal.
+- _Event_: An event is defined as an occurrence that does not constitute a serious adverse effect on Ahana, its operations, or its Users, though it may be less than optimal.
 Examples of events include, but are not limited to:

   - A hard drive malfunction that requires replacement;
   - Systems become unavailable due to power outage that is non-hostile in nature, with redundancy to assure ongoing availability of data;